KlaudiuszB5528/Portfolio_v2/content/posts/react-swiper/index.md

 const swiperRef = useRef(null);

 useEffect(() => {
-  // we need to initialize swiper after the component is mounted const swiperContainer = swiperRef.current;
-    // since support for web components is not fully implemented in React we need to initialize swiper manually and update it's params if (swiperContainer) {
+  /* since support for web components is not fully implemented in React we need to initialize swiper manually and update it's params*/ const swiperContainer = swiperRef.current;
+    if (swiperContainer) {
       const params = updateParams(breakpoint);
       Object.assign(swiperContainer, params);
     }
-    // swiper is still missing proper typing so we need to use @ts-expect-error (or @ts-ignore)
+    /*swiper is still missing proper typing so we need to use @ts-expect-error (or @ts-ignore)
-    // @ts-expect-error - swiperContainer is not null swiperContainer?.initialize();
+    @ts-expect-error - swiperContainer is not null*/
+    swiperContainer?.initialize();
 }, []);

 return (
-  //we need to use ref to access the swiper container and set init to false for our custom params to work
+  /*we need to use ref to access the swiper container and set init to false for our custom params to work*/
 <swiper-container ref={swiperRef} init={false}>
   {slidesData.map((slide) =>
     renderSwiperSlide(slide, handleClick),